Dailymotion-Pro-Services/custom-embed-v2/meta_pip.md

 # Pip with metadata

 Dailymotion Custom Embed have an experimental component i.e., `metaPip`.
-It shows pip with some metadata about the content video ( owner's, video title ).
+It shows pip with some metadata about the content video ( channel name, video title ).
 > ALthough, the best practice is to use defaut pip provided by player settings in [Partner HQ](https://www.dailymotion.com/partner/x1wzpns/embed/players)

-*To use this feature you must disable default pip from player settings in [Partner HQ](https://www.dailymotion.com/partner/x1wzpns/embed/players)
+**To use this feature you must disable default pip from player settings in [Partner HQ](https://www.dailymotion.com/partner/x1wzpns/embed/players)**

 ### Parameter